awsdocs/iam-user-guide/doc_source/access_policies_understand-service-summary.md

 1. **Show/Hide remaining 67** – Choose this link to expand or hide the table to include actions that are known but do not provide permissions for this service\.
 Expanding the link also displays warnings for any elements that do not provide permissions\.

 1. **Unrecognized resource types** – This policy includes at least one unrecognized resource type within the policy for this service\.
 You can use this warning to check whether a resource type might include a typo\.
 If the resource type is correct, then the service might not fully support policy summaries, might be in preview, or might be a custom service\.
-To request policy summary support for a specific resource type in a generally available \(GA\) service, see [Service Does Not Support IAM Policy Summaries](troubleshoot_policies.md#unsupported-services-actions)\.
+To request policy summary support for a specific resource type in a generally available \(GA\) service, see [Service does not support IAM policy summaries](troubleshoot_policies.md#unsupported-services-actions)\.
 In this example, the `autoscling` service name is missing an `a`\.

 1. **Unrecognized actions** – This policy includes at least one unrecognized action within the policy for this service\.
 You can use this warning to check whether an action might include a typo\.
 If the action name is correct, then the service might not fully support policy summaries, might be in preview, or might be a custom service\.
-To request policy summary support for a specific action in a generally available \(GA\) service, see [Service Does Not Support IAM Policy Summaries](troubleshoot_policies.md#unsupported-services-actions)\.
+To request policy summary support for a specific action in a generally available \(GA\) service, see [Service does not support IAM policy summaries](troubleshoot_policies.md#unsupported-services-actions)\.
 In this example, the `DeletObject` ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/console-alert-icon.console.png) action is missing an `e`\.
 **Note**
 IAM reviews service names, actions, and resource types for services that support policy summaries\.
 However, your policy summary might include a resource value or condition that does not exist\.
 Always test your policies with the [policy simulator](access_policies_testing-policies.md)\.